Cogito2012/OpenTAL/README.md

 ## Getting Started

-This repo is developed mainly referring the [AFSD (CVPR 2021)](https://github.com/TencentYoutuResearch/ActionDetection-AFSD) from Tencent YouTu Research.
+This repo is developed mainly referring to the [AFSD (CVPR 2021)](https://github.com/TencentYoutuResearch/ActionDetection-AFSD), a great TAL work from Tencent YouTu Research.
 Most installations and data preparation steps are kept unchanged.
 ### Environment
 - Python 3.7
 - PyTorch == 1.9.0